 It is made of natural hemp rope, fairly close fitting, with a small stainless steel shackle that attaches a stainless steel o-ring.
 At even its weakest point the collar can support far more than my body weight.
 It is permanent in that the only way to take it off is to destroy (cut) it.
 It is made of one piece of rope connected to itself via a long splice, and where each end of the splice meets, it’s reinforced with a palm and needle whipping.

-Update: The first iteration was replaced as planned after exactly two years due to wear, tear, and rope rot.
-We are currently working on a version that involves making wood beads to be part of the reinforcement with the whipping twine.
+The first iteration was replaced as planned after exactly two years due to wear, tear, and rope rot.